Bullion Bull Markets Past & Potential

 The first bull wave we witnessed for gold and silver specifically was similar to the 1970 - 1974 pattern in the 2001 - 2011 interim price highs (over $1900 USD oz gold and near $50 USD oz silver both prices reached in 2011).

 The duration of this 21st Century bull market appears to be taking 2.5Xs the amount of time it took for the 1980 version to play out.
 By merely measuring notional trading volumes and the amounts of physical ounces that have exchanged hands this go-round, this 21st Century version is already the world’s biggest bullion market to date.

 Take a look at the following charts on where we went in the last western nation only bullion bull market to this all world bullion market of the 21st Century.

-Instead we most often privilege our local fiat currency of choice to do this (in most cases today, the US dollar).
-Price inflation masks real values given that there is almost always more US dollars in circulation year after year versus other limited finite resources and services.
+Instead, we most often privilege our local fiat currency of choice to do this (in most cases today, the US dollar).
+Price inflation masks real values given that there are almost always more fiat US dollars in circulation year after year versus other limited finite resources and services.

 For instance, today there are now more than 20Xs the US dollars in circulation versus that last time US gold reserves were revalued high enough to fully account their value.